Playing with Fire (Weldon and Bjornstad book)

-Playing with Fire subtitled, "Dungeons and Dragons, Tunnels and Trolls, Chivalry and Sorcery, and other Fantasy Games" is a book written by John Weldon and James Bjornstad and published by Moody Press in 1984 that warns against playing role-playing games.
+Playing with Fire: Dungeons and Dragons, Tunnels and Trolls, Chivalry and Sorcery, and other Fantasy Games is a book written by John Weldon and James Bjornstad and published by Moody Press in 1984 that warns against playing role-playing games.

 Background

 In the early 1980s, some religious groups accused TSR, the publisher of Dungeons & Dragons, of encouraging sorcery and the veneration of demons.
 This was exacerbated in 1982, when Patricia Pulling's son killed himself.
 Pulling blamed D&D for her son's suicide, and formed an organization named B.A.D.D.
 (Bothered About Dungeons & Dragons) to attack the game and the company that produced it.
 This culminated in a 1985 segment of 60 Minutes that featured interviews with both Pulling and D&D co-creator Gary Gygax.

 Description

 In 1984, at the height of the "Satanic Panic", the Christian publisher Moody Press released Playing with Fire, a 91-page book by Christian apologists John Weldon and James Bjornstad.
 Their book tried to make the case that role-playing games are morally ambiguous and dangerous for young, impressionable minds, and inherently anti-Christian.

 Playing with Fire was subsequently favorably quoted by other Christian publications including Demon Possession and the Christian (C. Fred Dickason, Crossway, 1989) and Encyclopedia of New Age Beliefs (John Ankerberg & John Weldon, Moody Publications, 1996).
 In How to Be a Christian without Being Perfect, Fritz Ridenour noted that, according to Weldon and Bjornstad, "the lack of a real moral compass viewpoint, plus obvious references to and promotions of the occult, make [fantasy role-playing] games highly dangerous."
 Even as late as 2010, a passage from Playing with Fire was quoted in The wisdom of Pixar : An Animated Look at Virtue.